Schedule & Agenda

 Health Plan Apocalypse?
 What Retirement Plan Litigation Can Tell Us About the Coming Wave of Health Plan Class Actions

 For years, plaintiffs’ lawyers have attacked virtually every aspect of 401(k) plans—their structure, fees, investment returns, and even the generosity of voluntarily offered benefits.
 The ERISA plaintiffs’ bar is now coming after employer-sponsored health plans.
 Given their complexity, cost, and nature of ERISA class actions, the incoming litigation wave poses a significant threat to employers, especially leading retailers, who often offer health benefits to thousands (or millions) of employees.
-We will discuss what retirement-plan litigation can tell us about what to expect, the challenges we have already seen in the health plan space, and how you and your legal departments can prepare. -
+We will discuss what retirement-plan litigation can tell us about what to expect, the challenges we have already seen in the health plan space, and how you and your legal departments can prepare.- Speakers

 Keep Your Friends Close . . .